 - Nearest airport: Dalaman (90-minute transfer)

-- Activities: Sunset horse riding, snorkeling, long beach walks, and exploring the Patara ruins
+- Activities: Sunset horse riding, snorkelling, long beach walks, and exploring the Patara ruins

 - Costs: Entry is approximately €15 for foreign visitors (includes the ruins and beach access).
 Sunbeds and umbrellas are approximately 500 to 600 TL per day.